 8.1 Members agree to fully comply with all applicable anti-money laundering (AML) and counter-terrorism financing laws, and will only accept money from legitimate sources.

 8.2 Members should commit to only conduct business with reputable customers involved in legitimate business activities.

 8.3 Members should reject doing business in a way that assists or facilitates tax evasion by their customers and other third parties.

-9.4 If child labour is confirmed in a member’s operations, Plattformsföretagen/Platform Economy will ensure that measures are taken in the best interest of the child, while the respective member organisation has their membership of Plattformsföretagen/Platform Economy terminated.
+9.3 If forced child labour is confirmed in a member’s operations, Plattformsföretagen/Platform Economy will ensure that measures are taken in the best interest of the child, while the respective member organisation has their membership of Plattformsföretagen/Platform Economy terminated